berkeley-cs164-2023/class-compiler-f23/README.md

-The in-class compiler status after implementing closures.
+The in-class compiler status after (partially!) implementing constant folding.
 See compiler implementation notes for much more detail.

 To run: